 This homemade pancetta–unsmoked bacon (pork belly)–is cured with salt, sugar, pepper, juniper berries, bay leaves, nutmeg, and thyme.
 It’s an ingredient in many Italian pasta dishes such as carbonara and as a substitute for guanciale in all’Amatriciana, which can be hard to find.

 Pancetta is sorta like Italian bacon.
 It’s pork belly cured with salt and seasonings which is then rolled into a log and hung to dry for a couple weeks rather than being smoked.
 It’s typically thinly sliced or diced and then sautéed to add complexity to other dishes.
 The traditional process of curing and drying pancetta takes about 3 weeks but the timing varies depending on whom you ask.
 You could also choose not to roll it and use it as is, treating it as you would fresh bacon.
 We’ve got ample tricks and techniques to share by folks who’ve made their own pancetta, both on the making of it and the using of it, in the comments beneath this recipe.
 Go on and take a look before embarking on making your own pancetta.
 And don’t forget to let us know how it goes.
 Originally published May 8, 2005.–Michael Ruhlman and Brian Polcyn

-Marcella Hazan, in The Essentials of Classic Italian Cooking, notes that pancettas “savory-sweet unsmoked flavor has no wholly satisfactory substitute.”
-She suggests rolling it up in veal scaloppine, then sauteing the rolls in butter and serving them with a tomato sauce, or sauteing it with spring peas (a traditional preparation), or braising Boston lettuce with it.
+Marcella Hazan, in The Essentials of Classic Italian Cooking, notes that pancetta’s “savory-sweet unsmoked flavor has no wholly satisfactory substitute.”
+Chunks of pancetta can be added to stews, beans, and soups.
+The classic Roman dish spaghetti alla carbonara is made with sauteed pancetta and eggs.
+Cabbage and Brussels sprouts are superb when sautéed with pancetta.
+Hazan suggests sautéing it with spring peas (a traditional preparation) or braising Boston lettuce with it.

 - Quick Glance